Joseph Edward Duncan: Anthony Martinez

 On April 4, 1997, 10-year-old Anthony Michael Martinez was playing with friends in the front yard of his home in Beaumont, California, when an unknown man approached the group asking for help in finding a missing cat.
 When the boys refused, the man grabbed Martinez at knifepoint and threw him into his vehicle.
 After a two-week search, Martinez's body was found nude and partially decomposed in Indio, California, on April 19.
 Investigators noted that he had been sexually assaulted and bound with duct tape.
 Although a composite sketch of the suspect was made available and a partial fingerprint taken from the duct tape found on Martinez's body, the case eventually went cold.

-In July 2005, bloggers noticed similarities between Duncan and the composite sketch in the Martinez case, as well as between Duncan's vehicle and the one Martinez's assailant was driving.
-The FBI and National Center for Missing and Exploited Children became involved, and in turn contacted Riverside County authorities.
-Riverside authorities were able to match the fingerprint taken from Martinez's body to Duncan, and on August 3 the Riverside County Sheriff's Department officially announced Duncan's connection with the Martinez case.
+In July 2005, bloggers noticed similarities between Duncan and the composite sketch in the Martinez case and between Duncan's vehicle and the one Martinez's assailant was driving.
+The FBI and National Center for Missing and Exploited Children became involved and, in turn, contacted Riverside County authorities.
+Riverside authorities were able to match the fingerprint taken from Martinez's body to Duncan, and on August 3, the Riverside County Sheriff's Department officially announced Duncan's connection with the Martinez case.
 FBI agents reported that Duncan confessed to the murder in an interview on July 19, 2005, describing the crime as “revenge against society again for sending him back to jail for a probation violation."